 Kelsey Trainor, another Palisades resident, described the sheer terror of trying to flee.
 “The only road out was blocked,” she said.
 “We looked across, and the fire had jumped to the other side of the road.
 People were screaming, crying, grabbing what they could.
 It felt like the end of the world.”

 Further north in Sylmar, a San Fernando Valley neighborhood, another fire tore through the community, prompting more evacuations.
 And in Riverside County, the Coachella Valley was ablaze.
-Altogether, four major wildfires raged unchecked, their causes still under investigation.
-By early Wednesday, more than 13,000 structures were under threat, and 180,000 residents were without power as utility companies shut off service to prevent further ignitions.
+Altogether, six major wildfires raged unchecked, their causes still under investigation.
+By Thursday, more than 13,000 structures were under threat, and 180,000 residents were without power as utility companies shut off service to prevent further ignitions.

 The windstorms that carried the flames were among the most destructive in over a decade, a testament to the intensifying effects of climate change.
 California’s fire season, once confined to the late summer and fall, now stretches year-round, fueled by rising temperatures and dwindling rainfall.
 Dry conditions, exacerbated by months of no significant rain, have turned the state into a tinderbox.